 Read our Toyota Corolla review

 Browse Toyota Corolla cars for sale

-The Ceed isn’t like the Korean music your kids listen to.
-While K-pop serves up a sugar rush that soon starts to grate, the Kia unwhelms at first, but earns your esteem over time.
+The most affordable option here (starting at under £20K) does not wow immediately.
+Instead, it grows on you over time like abstract artwork.
 Partly, that’s because this third-generation Ceed – now minus its nonsensical apostrophe – is roomy, well-equipped and easy to live with.
 And partly it’s the peace of mind offered by its belt-and-braces warranty.
 Among new cars, Kia’s seven-year deal is matched only by MG and SsangYong (don’t even go there).

 Buyers can choose a traditional five-door hatchback, XCeed crossover, Sportswagon estate or Proceed shooting brake.
-There’s also a stylish 201hp GT warm hatch, although the brilliant Hyundai i30N is only a few dollars more.
+There’s also a stylish 201hp GT warm hatch, although the brilliant Hyundai i30N is worth saving a bit longer for.
 The regular Ceed handles tidily, with accurate steering and good body control.
 The pay-off is a rather unsettled ride, although it’s not a deal-breaker.
-Avoid the dozy DCT auto and lethargic 99bhp 1.4 petrol.
-We’d go for the 118bhp 1.0 turbocharged triple and manual ’box instead.
+Avoid the dozy DCT auto and go for the 118bhp 1.0 turbocharged triple and manual ’box instead.